Strictly speaking this is supposed to be dramatic, but you know

 - "Now, now dear.
 It's just until Daddy pays for the destruction of a priceless American artifact. (despondant sigh) I never thought I'd have to say that again."

-- In The Venture Brothers first episode "Dia Los Dangerous", Doctor Venture wakes up in a bathtub full of ice, with a missing kidney, and says, "Not again," then realizes this means he's missing both kidneys, causing him to calmly say, "This is serious."
+- In The Venture Bros. first episode "Dia Los Dangerous", Doctor Venture wakes up in a bathtub full of ice, with a missing kidney, and says, "Not again," then realizes this means he's missing both kidneys, causing him to calmly say, "This is serious."

 - In a reference to one of the original shorts that inspired South Park: